-Trump's Interests vs. America's, D.C.
-Hotel Edition
+Trump's Interests vs. America's, Red Cross Edition

 Even before his most recent plan was laid out, Trump has attempted to deflect criticism by repeatedly asserting that the law barring executive-branch officials from maintaining financial holdings or business ties that overlap with their duties does not apply to the president or vice president.
 In this, he is correct; the law, passed in 1989, exempts the two chief executives from conflict-of-interest rules on the understanding that their purview is so broad that it would be impossible for them to completely disentangle themselves.

 Regardless, legality does not imply propriety.
 Unless Trump acts to put actual distance between himself and his business ventures, these questions are likely to continue throughout his time in the Oval Office.
-On top of the aforementioned legal actions, the director of the Office of Government Ethics, Michael Shaub, has declared Trump’s efforts insufficient, remarking, “I don’t think divestiture is too high of a price to pay to be the president of the United States,” and a number of Senate Democrats have introduced legislation that would force Trump to divest or face impeachment.
+On top of the aforementioned legal actions, the director of the Office of Government Ethics, Walter Shaub, has declared Trump’s efforts insufficient, remarking, “I don’t think divestiture is too high of a price to pay to be the president of the United States,” and a number of Senate Democrats have introduced legislation that would force Trump to divest or face impeachment.
 Below is an attempt to catalogue the more clear-cut examples of conflicts of interest that have emerged so far.
 The most recent entries appear at the top:

 - That Estate in Palm Beach